Color My Text

 property to apply a common set of rules on all of them.
 In the example setting above, the lines ending with - done

-inside folder todos
+inside todos

-or one of its subfolders.
+folder or its subfolders.

 Specify list of rules for each set of files